Last updated on .

 Bushiribana Gold Mill Ruins

-A few minutes north of the Aruba Ostrich Farm are the ruins of the former Bushiribana Gold Mill.
+Paradera is home to the ruins of the former Bushiribana Gold Mill, just few minutes north of the Aruba Ostrich Farm.
 This is one of the most interesting historic sites in Aruba and a popular stop on ATV and other island tours.
 It’s possible to climb on the ruins although a sign at the back says “no trespassing”.

 Bushiribana Gold Mill ruins in Paradera, Aruba